decodebiology/TransExtract_betaV1.2/README.md

 accessTransition.pl --> Transitions_extraction.pl --> run_transition.pl

-INPUT: This supports output VCF file from Freebayes or Other programs which outputs VCF.
+INPUT: This supports output VCF file from Freebayes or Other programs.